vvhawk/band-website/README.md

   <img src="./extras/header.gif" />
 </p>

-This website can be broken down into
+This responsive website can be broken down into

 - [ABOUT](#about)
 - [TOUR](#tour)